-Imagine what schools could achieve if we approached school improvement in a positive, creative, and collaborative way?
+We support improvement in a positive, creative, and collaborative way

-Steps towards sustainable school change outline by David Crossley (Executive Director of Whole Education):
+Steps towards sustainable school = college change outline by David Crossley (Executive Director of Whole Education):

 - Making the most of the teachers we have and unleashing their creativity